Introduction

 compileNativeMainKotlinMetadata and compileAppleMainKotlinMetadata are responsible for compiling the (conceptual) nativeMain and appleMain source sets into Kotlin metadata.

 Here's the problem: These source sets have no code.
-We don't have src/nativeMain/kotlin or src/appleMain/kotlin directories because we're not sharing any code at those levels.
+The src/nativeMain/kotlin and src/appleMain/kotlin directories exist but sit empty because we're not sharing any code at those levels.
 Yet the Kotlin compiler still runs, processing an empty source set, generating an (essentially empty) .klib file.

 The source sets exist in the dependency graph because the template created them.
 The iosArm64Main compilation needs to know what APIs are available from appleMain, which needs to know what's available from nativeMain.
 Even if those source sets are empty, the metadata must be compiled to satisfy the dependency chain.